carltape/surfacevel2strain/README.md

-surfacevel2strain ("surface velocity to strain")
+surfacevel2strain ("surface velocity to strain rate")
 contact: Carl Tape, University of Alaska Fairbanks, ctape@alaska.edu

 download the zipped file or use this command: